Last reviewed: 16/05/2018

 Your personal information and records will be held on a private database server administered by GMLRC.
-Unless you separately opt-in to receive information about news and events here, mailing_preferences, your contact details will only be used to contact you if there is a query about the verification of your records.
+Unless you opt-in to receive information about news and events your contact details will only be used to contact you if there is a query about the verification of your records.
 GMLRC will never pass on your personal information, other than name as described above, to any third party without your explicit permission.

-- The recorder's name will be stored as part of any record you submit and may be shared with partner organisations and recording schemes.
+- The observers's name will be stored as part of any record you submit and may be shared with partner organisations and recording schemes.

-- Where you have submitted rare or unusual observations GMLRC will make these particular biological records available to nominated experts, usually Vice County recorders, for verification.
-The only personal information made available to the appropriate verifier is the recorder's name.
+- GMLRC will make biological records available to nominated experts, usually Vice County recorders, for verification.
+The only personal information made available to the appropriate verifier is the observer's name.
 If further information is required to verify a record GMLRC will contact you directly.

-- By default GMLRC shares all biological records submitted via https://gmwildlife.org.uk/ with partners, including the ten Local Authorities of Greater Manchester, local conservation organisations and the National Biodiversity Network (NBN).
+- By default GMLRC shares all biological records submitted via gmwildlife.org.uk with partners, including the ten Local Authorities of Greater Manchester, local conservation organisations and the National Biodiversity Network (NBN).
 The NBN is administered by the Biological Records Centre (BRC).
 The NBN make all records publicly available via the NBN Atlas website.
-As such GMLRC limits the resolution of all records we share with the NBN to 10km.
-The only personal information shared with partners is the recorder's name when there is a legitimate requirement for this level of detail.
-Recorder names are never shared with the NBN due to the lack of access controls.
+As such GMLRC limits the precision of some of the records we share with the NBN.
+The only personal information shared with partners is the observers's name when there is a legitimate requirement for this level of detail.
+Observer names are never shared with the NBN due to the lack of access controls.
 Your contact details are never shared with partners, including the NBN.
-Those with a legitimate requirement for precise species locations and recorder names are advised to contact us directly and there is a formal data request process in place to manage access to this data.
+Those with a legitimate requirement for precise species locations and observer names are advised to contact us directly and there is a formal data request process in place to manage access to this data.